marquesVF/objectypes/README.md

 ### validateObject

 Validate the presence of all required attributes in an unknown object.
-It returns an array of string describing the validation errors.
+It returns an object with two arrays of presence and type errors found in the validation.
+If no error was found, both arrays will be empty.

 - Parameters:
     - **klass**: target  class to validate against